sohang3112/generic-table/README.md

 ## TODO
 ### (but no idea how!)
-- A table where the optimal column lengths are auto-calculated for each column given a condition.
+- A table where the optimal column lengths are auto-calculated for each column given a condition. <br />
-  (Optimal could be defined as 'shortest possible table height' and Condition be defined as 'table width cannot exceed a maximum width, eg. page width')
+  (Optimal could be defined as 'shortest possible table height' and <br />
+   Condition be defined as 'table width cannot exceed a maximum width, eg. page width'.)

 ## Style Guide
 ### (mostly borrowed from online style guides)